X9Developers/XSN/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `dashd` for your own use.
+You can ignore this section if you are building `xsnd` for your own use.

-dashd/dash-cli binaries are not included in the Dash-Qt.app bundle.
+xsnd/xsn-cli binaries are not included in the Dash-Qt.app bundle.

-If you are building `dashd` or `Dash Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `xsnd` or `Dash Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: